 If you are an application developer: Green Button provides you with a means to analyze your customer's Energy Usage Information and provide your value added insights, recommendations, and controls.
 Any xml parser can be used to analyze the data structures represented in xml according to the ESPI schemas.
-Look at the examples on this page that show how to analyze Green Button data and present them to users.
+Look at the references on this page that show how to analyze Green Button data and present them to users.
 Of course, your creativity will provide more dramatic results and presentations tuned to customer needs and understanding.
 Learn more here.

 Green Button data, based on XML and XMLSchema, is as-simple-as-it-gets and is compatible with any OS or browser.